 Additional ways of immobilising your motorhome are described by the Camping and Caravanning Club.
 Some of these have the advantage of providing either a visual or audible deterrent – the sight of wheel clamps, for example, or the audible warning made when a lock between the gear shift and handbrake is disturbed.

 To help trace your motorhome if it has been stolen, a tracking device may help by providing a 24/7 GPS locating signal.
+You might want to browse the latest wide range of devices supplied by one of the UK’s leading specialists, Tracker.

 Extra security might be provided by intruder alarms or motion detectors, which also warn you when someone may have broken into your motorhome.